Fintests/basis/README.md

 #####What is Cordova?
 PhoneGap/Cordova is a simple but powerful API to call Javascript functions that map to native code or plugins.
 This means you can transfer any kind of data from native land into web land.
 [Reference](http://ionicframework.com/blog/what-is-cordova-phonegap/)

+## ToDo App
+* follow tutorial to build basic todo app
+* add some RESTful web services in any language which store tasks in monogoDB
+* deploy web services to heroku
+* update app to call webservices

 ## Prerequisites
 [Install NodeJS](http://nodejs.org/)